KennthShang/PhaGCN/README.md

 ```
 Jiayu Shang, Jingzhe Jiang and Yanni Sun, Bacteriophage classification for assembled contigs using Graph Convolutional Network, submitted to ISMB 2021
 ```

+## Supplementary information
+The supplementary file of the paper can be found in the supplementary folder.